All Episodes

 Well, that's not true.

-Stocks like all markets do go up and down, and we could see a bear market in stocks.
+Stocks, like all markets, do go up and down, and we could see a bear market in stocks.

-So please start there if you've built up um some wealth in the physical realm and you want to go into these uh paper promises, uh, that's your choice, but please don't start.
+If you've built up some wealth in the physical realm and you want to go into these paper promises, that's your choice, but please don't start.

-Well, let me have a follow-up question with you on this, because let's say the Trump or the Treasury and the Fed, and I think this is why Trump is really maneuvering to control the Fed and the Fed board of governors also.
+Well, let me have a follow-up question with you on this, because let's say the Trump or the Treasury and the Fed, and I think this is why Trump is really maneuvering to control the Fed and the Fed Board of Governors also.

-But suppose they revalue gold at let's say $15,000 an ounce.
+But suppose they revalued gold at, let's say, $15,000 an ounce.

 I know then that if I'm going to sell gold for fiat and use that fiat to buy something, I need to do it rapidly before the inflationary effects of that whole thing kick in.

-So wouldn't there be well, and also I don't want to sell all my gold at $15,000 because I don't want a bunch of fiat currency sitting around at the front end of a massive inflation wave that we know is coming because of that decision.
+So wouldn't there be, well, and also, I don't want to sell all my gold at $15,000 because I don't want a bunch of fiat currency sitting around at the front end of a massive inflation wave that we know is coming because of that decision.

-So doesn't this create a whole new complexity of how to manage your assets if if the revaluation takes place and even if you own gold, you need to be smart about how you use that gold.
+If the revaluation takes place, and even if you own gold, you need to be smart about how you use that gold.

 Yes, absolutely.